 Each member can receive up to 500,000 points per year, full stop.
 If you’ve got six generous friends who want to send you 100,000 points each, one of them is out of luck.
 You can send the sixth friend my way.

 Because Marriott has so many airline partners there are some unique ways to use Marriott points.
 For example, it is the only major transferrable points program that partners with American Airlines.
 So you can use Marriott points to top off your American Airlines account, but you can earn American Airlines miles easily.
 So you’re better off using one of these unique transfer partners that have valuable, but difficult to earn miles.

-You can earn Alaska Airlines miles with the Alaska Airlines Visa® Business credit card or Alaska Airlines Visa Signature® credit card and those are your only travel credit card options.
-Alaska Airlines isn’t part of one of the major airline alliances, but it still has enough great partners to give you plenty of options for redeeming Alaska Airlines miles.
+Earning Alaska Airlines miles isn’t the easiest.
+The airline offers a couple travel credit card options, but that’s it.
+Alaska Airlines isn’t yet part of one of the major airline alliances (though they intend to join oneworld), but it still has enough great partners to give you plenty of options for redeeming Alaska Airlines miles.

 For starters, Alaska Airlines allows free stopovers on one-way award flights, this is a great way to get to visit an extra city for no extra miles.
 And these miles are exceptionally valuable for booking business-class awards to Asia.
 Here are business-class award prices with a few partners, since Alaska has a different award chart for each partner: